 If you’re truly going to commit yourself to hire for soft skills, you must look for those top soft skills appropriately paired with each job experience.

 The work experience section isn’t meant to prove candidates are employable.
 It exists for talent to highlight what contributed to their achievements in past positions.

-Yes, that means there will be an amount of technical tasks included.
+Yes, that means there will be a number of technical tasks included.
 But there’s something wrong if you don’t see mentions of soft skills they attribute to their success.
 Every achievement is made possible through some soft skill or another, and candidates should want to bring attention to that.

 And don’t let keyword stuffing distract you.
-Candidates who rattle off what they did rather than share what they learned or contributed to, like the description below, do nothing to prove they gained anything in their experience.
+Candidates who rattle off what they did rather than share what they learned or contributed to, like the description below, do nothing to prove they gained something from their experience.

 - Practiced leadership skills, communication, organization, and agility by working with a team.

 It is OK if a bullet point includes more than one skill, but make sure it makes sense.
 In the example above, you should find yourself wondering “how.”
 How did this candidate take on a leadership role in the team?
 How did agility come into play?